2 Rings! Astros' Carlos Correa makes post-title proposal

 Rodriguez said yes, once she regained the ability to speak.

-While Correa went to the clubhouse to spray champagne, Rodriguez gleefully flashed the huge ring to her fellow Astros wives and girlfriends, including Kate Upton.
+While Correa went to the clubhouse to spray champagne, Rodriguez gleefully flashed the huge ring to her fellow Astros wives and girlfriends, including Justin Verlander's partner Kate Upton.

 "Everyone knew besides me," Rodriguez said.
 "I'm really good at finding stuff out.
 Every time I had a surprise birthday party, I would always find out.
 So I was literally in just the complete dark about this.
 Everyone knew but me."